Services

 The message backbone acts as a global switch that enables or disables all messaging services at the global level.
 Disabling the message backbone disables all messaging services until the message backbone is re-enabled.

 Services that are disabled using the message backbone switch will retain their individually configured states when the message backbone is re-enabled.
-For example, if Web transport service is in a disabled state when the message backbone is disabled, Web transport service will remain disabled when the message backbone is re-enabled.
+For example, if Web transport service is in a disabled state when the message backbone is disabled, the Web transport service will remain disabled when the message backbone is re-enabled.

 Config-Sync will not automatically synchronize this object or property.
 Therefore, if the event broker is being used in a high-availability (HA) redundant configuration or in a replicated site, you must manually configure this object/property on each mate event broker or replicated Message VPN.